Traveller Record Sheets

 Traveller Record Sheets is a 1980 role-playing game supplement for Traveller published by Paranoia Press.

+Contents

-Traveller Record Sheets consisted of several pads of approved Traveller record sheets, including Personal Data Sheets, Starship Logs, Ship's Papers/Ship's Design Worksheets, and System Data Sheets.
+Traveller Record Sheets is a line of several approved Traveller products that consisted of pads of record sheets, including Personal Data Sheets, Starship Logs, Ship's Papers/Ship's Design Worksheets, and System Data Sheets.

 Reception

 William A. Barton reviewed Traveller Record Sheets in The Space Gamer No. 36.
 Barton commented that "All of these record sheets are well-conceived and quite impressive in appearance and content.
 They should provide an excellent aid for both Traveller players and referees - especially the Personal Data Sheet."